Crocmagnon/paperless-alfred-go/README.md

 * multi-word queries were broken
 * queries with French accents were broken

 The workflow was also quite complex, downloading files before opening them locally.
+It also had no tests.

 I needed something simpler, so I wrote my own.